thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 10 January 2023
+### Daily Rundown on Wednesday, 11 January 2023

-- The average temperature today is 11.39˚C;
+- The average temperature today is 7.96˚C;
-- With highs of 11.81˚C and lows of 3.28˚C.
+- With highs of 9.31˚C and lows of 6.3˚C.
 - You can expect moderate rain for the day.

 <!-- weather_marker ends -->